martincosimano/anim8tor-avatar-generator/README.md

-# Animated Avatar Generator App
+# Anim8tor: Avatar Generator App

 Web-based application that utilizes the MultiAvatar API to create animated avatars based on user input.
 The app also features a "heart" button that allows users to save their favorite avatars to a list where they can upvote or delete them.